 The North-Eastern region of the African continent including the countries of Sudan, Eritrea, Ethiopia, Djibouti and Somalia is known as the Horn of Africa since the group of countries form a horn-like landmass over the peninsula.
 A good way to remember the group is as S-E-E-D-S.

-The Horn of Africa has been at the centre of global attention for several decades because of protracted armed conflict, severe food crises and large scale displacement.
-In this article, we will discuss the importance of the Horn in terms of IAS Exam.
+The Horn of Africa has been at the center of global attention for several decades because of protracted armed conflict, severe food crises and large-scale displacement.
+In this article, we will discuss the importance of the Horn of Africa in terms of IAS Exam.

 UPSC Significance of Horn of Africa